Pierson’s Retro Bowling Party

 Most people were blown away and kept asking if this was the party that Sports Connection gives for bowling parties.
 Definitely not, but definitely something you could do yourself with our retro bowling printables!

 When the kids arrived, they saw the dessert table setup and loved it!
-Then they walked behind the dessert table to find the other side of the table, which held favors and their “Bowling Bags” that were filled with their themed bowling shirt (by Made by Morgan!) along with their printable personalized name tag, and team sticker (in the shop!), which we adhered to their shirt fronts and backs.
+Then they walked behind the dessert table to find the other side of the table, which held favors and their “Bowling Bags” that were filled with their themed bowling shirt (Use this Bowling Ball and Pin Iron on with iron on transfer paper and plain t-shirts ) along with their printable personalized name tag, and team sticker (in the shop!), which we adhered to their shirt fronts and backs.

-We designed a cute label for the Gable Box/ Bowling bag and added the kids’ names with a printable customized name tag.
+We designed a cute label for the Gable Box Bowling bag and added the kids’ names with a printable customized name tag (which we also printed on a sticker for their shirts!).
 This helped us keep the correct size shirt and team name in the correct child’s bowling bag.
 (Organization is key!)

-The favor table also included cellophane bags that held customized coloring books from the printable collection with homemade bowling pin and ball crayons.
-Black and white striped bags (Shop Sweet Lulu) were set out that had our printable sticker that said “Keep the Sweets Rolling!”
+Black and white striped bags were set out that had our printable sticker that said “Keep the Sweets Rolling!”
 The kids loved filling their bags with extra sweets.